v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 ### Something isn't working right.
 Who should I contact?

-If you have any issues, please let us know by posting on the [Office Security, Privacy &amp; Compliance community](https://go.microsoft.com/fwlink/?linkid=836898).
+If you have any issues, please let us know by posting in the [Office Security, Privacy &amp; Compliance community](hhttps://techcommunity.microsoft.com/t5/Security-Privacy-Compliance/bd-p/security_privacy).
 We're monitoring the community and will provide help.

 ### My organization only has certain security features.
 Does this affect my score?